 All of that said, if you have to choose either detail or length, go with detail.

-He posts every day and writes in a voice that’s very casual.
-That means he often breaks the rules of grammar.
+Seth Godin’s blog is a great example of this.
+He posts every day in a voice that’s casual and often breaks the rules of grammar.

 People love Seth’s blog because it brings a unique perspective to the table.
 The improper use of a semicolon isn’t going to turn readers away from that.

 Don’t ignore grammar, but don’t get obsessed with it.

 The same goes for content that isn’t text-based, like videos and infographics.
 Share knowledge that’s worth your readers’ time.

 6. Prove Your Site Is Legitimate

 You don’t have to have a custom design theme to appear legit, but make sure that the sites you’re pitching know you’re the real deal.